 What Are Forceps?

 Obstetrical forceps are a surgical tool used by OB/GYNs to assist in difficult vaginal deliveries.
 The forceps look like large plyers with metal spoons at the ends.
-The spoons basically grip the baby’s head so that the doctor can then manually maneuver the baby through the birth canal.
+The spoons grip the baby’s head so that the doctor can then manually maneuver the baby through the birth canal.
 Sometimes, birth injury lawyers unfairly vilify forceps.
 But forceps are a very effective weapon with the right obstetrician.
 The problem is that they require a high level of skill and experience by the doctor.

-The CMAJ study looked at data from almost 2 million live births in Canada over a 10 year period.
-The study found a significant increase in the overall rate of injuries to both mothers and babies in all types of vaginal deliveries.
+The CMAJ study looked at data from almost 2 million live births in Canada over a 10-year period.
+The study found a significant increase in the overall rate of injuries to both mothers and babies in many vaginal deliveries.
 The most distressing increase in the rate of injuries, however, was in so-called “operative” vaginal deliveries.
 Operative means a vaginal delivery that involved the use of obstetrical forceps; a vacuum extractor; or some other obstetrical device.
 The increase in the rate of injury within this category was due primarily to a pronounced spike in the injury rate for forceps deliveries.
-The injury rate for forceps increased 7% from 2004 to 2014, making forceps delivery the most injury-prone of any type of childbirth.
+The forceps injury rate increased by 7% from 2004 to 2014, making forceps delivery the most injury-prone of any childbirth.
 Among women who previously had a Cesarean section, the increase in the forceps injury rate was even higher at 9%.

 With the obstetrical community, there has been a recent push for fewer c-section deliveries.
 After recent trends resulted in skyrocketing c-section rates, OB/GYNs are now being urged to perform more vaginal deliveries whenever possible.
-As a result of this movement, more and more doctors have been reaching for forceps or vacuum extractors instead of just ordering a c-section.
+Because of this movement, more and more doctors have been reaching for forceps or vacuum extractors instead of just ordering a c-section.